mistic100/UMWP-Autochanger/README.md

 ## Troubleshouting
 Q: When I launch UMWP Autochanger, the window doesn't appear.
 A: When you have already registered sets, the window automatically minimize to the system bar, double-click on the icon (or right-click => "Show") to open it.
 This behavior can be changed on the "Options" menu.

 Q: Can I rename a set ?
 A: Yes.
 Double-click on it's name, you will be asked to enter the new name.

+Q: How hotkeys work ?
+A: Hotkeys allows you two quickly change witch set is activated from the keyboard even when the application window is hidden.
+You can configure which keys must be pressed in the "Options" menu.
+Say you choosed Shift+Ctrl, press Shift+Ctrl+1 to activate the first set, Shift+Ctrl+2 for the second set, and so on.
+Only the 9 first sets can be activated from the keyboard.

+Q: How can I unactivate hotkeys ?
+A: Uncheck all keys in the "Options" menu.

+Q: Can I reorder sets ?
+A: Yes.
+Simply drag & drop them.

 ## Known bugs